cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 #### Specific Function Hook (Example libc:fgets)
 In general, not only function return values (as discussed in the previous section), but all **side-effects** with respect to registers and/or memory locations need to be covered, in order for the symbolic execution to be correct.
-This is why specific function hooks might be needed.
+This is why more specific function hook implementations might be needed.

 One such function, with rather simple to cover side-effects, is _fgets_ from _libc_ (synopsis: `char *fgets(char *s, int n, FILE *stream)`).
 The function reads a maximum of `n-1` bytes